code-robby-code/transform-fold/README.md

 **Tested on devices:**
 1. Vivo X Fold 3 Pro

+Official APKs are published through GitHub Releases.
+You can use the SHA-256 value to verify that your downloaded APK matches the official release.

 **Buy me a coffee:** If you want to support further development, bug fixes and new suggestions on unique effects that I can implement on the app 🙂
 : https://buymeacoffee.com/code.robby.code